Estimated reading time: 5 minutes

 Church growth is the result of a carefully considered church strategy and plan.

-The process begins when a church creates a vision, mission, and values statement implemented through a focused strategic plan.
+The process begins when a church creates a vision, mission, and values statement, which is then implemented through a focused strategic plan.

-This structured planning process allows the organization to set performance targets and lays out the steps to fulfill its mission and purpose.
+This structured planning process enables the organization to establish performance targets and outlines the steps to achieve its mission and purpose.

 3. Church Goal Setting